IkeoluwaAshade/IkeoluwaAshade/README.md

 ##  👋 Hi There!

 Ikeoluwa is a visual communicator who is very passionate about using code to solve problems.
-He is currently interning as a Software Engineer at Fintech Innovation hub a subsidiary company of [Esusu Africa](https://esusu.africa/).
+He is currently interning as a Software Engineer at [Esusu Africa](https://esusu.africa/).

 If you wanna check out his cool stuffs, you can follow the links below